Automatic Transmission Operation

 Inputs Review

-To review, both manufacturers require these inputs:
+To review, both of the manufacturers listed above require the following inputs:

-Engine load – determined by a MAP or MAF sensor.
+• Engine load – determined by a MAP or MAF sensor.

-VSS (Vehicle Speed Sensor) – tells the TCM how fast the vehicle is moving.
+• VSS (Vehicle Speed Sensor) – tells the TCM how fast the vehicle is moving.

-TPS (Throttle Position Sensor) – tells the TCM throttle angle and acceleration demand.
+• TPS (Throttle Position Sensor) – tells the TCM throttle angle and acceleration demand.

-CKP (Crankshaft Position Sensor) – provides engine RPM information.
+• CKP (Crankshaft Position Sensor) – provides engine RPM information.

-TRS (Transmission Range Selector) – communicates gear range selection.
+• TRS (Transmission Range Selector) – communicates gear range selection.

-Fluid temperatures – both transmission and engine coolant.
+• Fluid temperatures – both transmission and engine coolant.

 TRS – Transmission Range Switch

 The TRS is a particularly important input.
 This switch allows the starter motor to engage only in Park or Neutral.
 It also turns on the reverse lights when Reverse is selected and tells the TCM to direct hydraulic fluid to the reverse clutches.
-When Drive is selected, the TRS informs the TCM so it can apply the correct clutches for 1st gear and prepare for automatic upshifts.
+When Drive is selected, the TRS informs the TCM so it can apply the correct clutches for 1st gear and prepare for all transmission upshifts.

 When the selector is moved to Manual 1st, the TRS tells the TCM to hold the transmission in 1st gear only.
-However, if the engine RPM becomes dangerously high, the TCM will override and shift into 2nd to protect the engine.
+However, if the engine RPM becomes dangerously high, the TCM will override and forces a shift into 2nd to protect the engine.
 Manual gear selection is especially useful when descending long hills because it provides engine braking, reducing the need to rely solely on the brakes.

 Other Names for TRS

-TRS – Transmission Range Switch (Ford)
+• TRS – Transmission Range Switch (Ford)

-MPLS – Multi Lever Position Switch (GM)
+• MPLS – Multi Lever Position Switch (GM)

-Manual Shift Shaft Position Switch (GM)
+• Manual Shift Shaft Position Switch (GM)

-Inhibitor Switch (Subaru)
+• Inhibitor Switch (Subaru)

 Park/Neutral Switch and Transmission Control Switch (Toyota – these two work together to perform the same functions as a TRS)